Java3060/TermProject3060/README.md

 # H2 Product Spec
 # H3 User Stories
--First item Required Must have stories:
+-Required Must have stories:
 -Search
 -Review option
 -Login and Sign in
 -Saved option
 -Categories
+-Data Privacy & Security
+-Profile

+-Optional Nice-to-have Stories:
 -Recommendation
 -Where to watch
--Data Privacy & Security
--Profile

--Second item Optional Nice-to-have Stories:

 # H3 Screens:
 1. Home Screen (This is where all the recommended, most popular, and coming soon will be)